 Signs of Enabling

-Seeing the signs of enabling a loved one to keep drinking or doing drugs requires self-awareness.
+Seeing the signs of enabling addiction of a loved one to keep drinking or doing drugs requires self-awareness.
 Not every behavior is directly connected to the substance use, though.
 Some of the enabling can involve removing general responsibilities from your family member.
 You may feel like their SUD needs to be managed from the outside.